nbahador/cell_type_analyzer/README.md

 The core functionality includes:
 - Extracting and encoding features from 2D fluorescent images
 - Predicting cell type distributions using supervised learning
-- Visualizing results through intuitive plots and embeddings
+- Visualizing results through plots and embeddings

 [↑ Back to Table of Contents](#-table-of-contents)